Internationalist Workers' Left: R-Project: Moves to organise an opposition in SYRIZA

 During 2012, in order to counterpose the "realistic" turn and "eurozone at all costs" line within SYRIZA, while keeping distance from Left Current's position of a "Grexit", DEA has joined forces with the majority of Kokkino and the Anticapitalist Political Organization to form an "anticapitalist, internationalist network" within SYRIZA.
 The aim has been to set a distinct Pole within SYRIZA that will work as a political and organizational center for a radical policy of SYRIZA.
-As part of this effort, a website has been developted, under the name "the R-Project".
+As part of this effort, a website has been developed under the name "the R-Project".

 As part of this effort, "the R-Project" organized an international meeting of the anticapitalist left, from the 1st to 3 March 2013.
-Among the invited speakers were Olivier Besancenot and Francois Sabado of the French NPA, Ahmed Shawki of the ISO USA and other international figures of the international left.
+Among the invited speakers were Olivier Besancenot and Francois Sabado of the French NPA, Ahmed Shawki of the ISO USA, and other international figures of the international left.

 Leaving SYRIZA

-After the August split in SYRIZA, in which 25 lawmakers left to form Popular Unity (LE), the DEA supported the LE and became a member of that party.
+After the August split in SYRIZA, in which 25 lawmakers left to form Popular Unity (LE), the DEA supported the LE and became a member of that party, remaining a member until February 2020.

 Current activity

 Anti-racist and immigrant movements

-The DEA has several immigrants in its membership and is well established in the anti-racist movement through the initiatives of "Sunday Immigrants' School" and the Deport Racism Organization.
+The DEA has several immigrants in its membership and is well-established in the anti-racist movement through the initiatives of "Sunday Immigrants' School" and the Deport Racism Organization.
 The main characteristic of the Deport Racism Organization is the idea that both immigrant and local workers have common interests and thus should be in common trade unions and organizations of the Left, which differentiates it from other perspectives in the anti-racist movement.
-The organization also supports migrant's rights, and challenges the Far-Right and Fascism.
+The organization also supports migrant's rights, and challenges the far right and fascism.
 The Deport Racism Organization also took part in the movement defending the 300 immigrants' hunger strike in early 2011.

 Youth

-In high schools, the DEA is involved with the youth political organization School Students Against the System, as well as in the University Students Against the System organization.
+In high schools, the DEA is involved with the youth political organization School Students Against the System, as well as the University Students Against the System organization.